Name: Gentoo penguin (Pygoscelis papua)

 The gentoo penguin population is estimate to be around 774,000 mature individuals, last assessed by the IUCN in 2018.

 Do gentoo penguins have any natural predators?

-Other seabirds like skuas steal eggs and try to make off with gentoo chicks.
-In the water, all gentoo penguins are on the watch for seals, orcas, and sea lions.
+Large seabirds like skuas and giant petrels steal gentoo eggs and try to make off with chicks.
+All gentoo penguins are on the watch for leopard seals and orcas, which also feed on them.

 - Nobody is exactly sure why the word “gentoo” was applied to this particular penguin.
 The only other association with the word came from the 1630s, when it was an Anglo-Indian term used to distinguish Indian Hindus from Indian Muslims.
 This use of the word may have come from the Portuguese word gentio, which refers to gentiles.